Are you getting health care you don't need?

 Fractures

 While broken bones in the limbs are a very common injury from falls, hip fractures are considered the most serious types of fractures—often resulting in permanent disability and sometimes death.
 The risk of hip fractures increases with age.
-According to the Centers for Disease Control and Prevention (CDC), an estimated 300,000 people over 65 are hospitalized for hip fractures each year, and more than 95% of hip fractures occur as a result of falls.
+Each year, according to U.S. government hospital surveys, more than 318,000 people over 65 are hospitalized for hip fractures, and more than 88% of hip fractures occur as a result of falls.
+Hip fractures often lead to premature death.

 Traumatic brain injury

-Falls are the single most significant cause of traumatic brain injury.
-These injuries can result from something as simple as tripping on a sidewalk or falling in the shower.
+Falls are the single most significant cause of traumatic brain injury, leading to nearly half of hospitalizations for this type of injury.
+Brain injuries can result from something as simple as tripping on a sidewalk or falling in the shower.
 They can lead to permanently impaired mental abilities and emotional instability.
 Brain injuries also have been linked to a higher risk of developing dementia.
 The initial symptoms of a traumatic brain injury may occur immediately or may be delayed for many hours after the fall.

-Strains (affecting the muscles) and sprains (affecting the ligaments) are among the less serious—but still painful—neck injuries that are common results of falls.
+Strains and sprains.
+The former affects the muscles, and the latter is an injury to the ligaments.
+Strains and sprains are among the less serious—but still painful—neck injuries that commonly result from falls.

-Cervical spine fractures of the neck in younger people often result from a hard impact or long fall.
+Fracture of the cervical spine.
+Among younger people, these bones in the neck often can be fractured by a hard impact or long fall.
 Less force is needed to produce fractures in older people whose bones have begun to weaken.

-Spinal cord injury is by far the most serious of neck injuries.
+Spinal cord injury.
+This is by far the most serious of neck injuries.
 It usually results from a neck fracture, dislocation, or both.
-Spinal cord injuries in the uppermost region of the spine are generally fatal.
-Patients who survive usually develop paralysis of the arms and legs and may need the assistanceof a breathingmachine (respirator).
+Spinal cord injuries in the upper-most region of the spine are generally fatal.
+Patients who survive usually develop paralysis of the arms and legs and may need the assistance of a breathing machine (respirator).

 Back injuries